 * Please note, you can only use self-collection kits for peace of mind purposes only.

-Why choose DNA Clinics for this test?
+Why choose DNA Clinics for your Maternity Test?

 - DNA Clinics is a brand partner of Boots

 - Processing of all DNA tests is in a UK laboratory with UKAS accreditation

 - A standard turnaround of only 3 days for Maternity Test results

 - Established in 2005, our team of experts will guide you through the science